grafana/agent/docs/sources/static/api/_index.md

 ## Config management API (Beta)

-Grafana Agent exposes a config management REST API for managing instance configurations when it is running in [scraping service mode]({{< relref "../configuration/scraping-service/" >}}).
+Grafana Agent exposes a config management REST API for managing instance configurations when it is running in [scraping service mode][scrape].

+{{% admonition type="note" %}}
-(Note that scraping service mode is a requirement for the config management API, however this is not a prerequisite for the Agent API or Ready/Healthy API)
+The scraping service mode is a requirement for the config management API, however this is not a prerequisite for the Agent API or Ready/Healthy API.
+{{% /admonition %}}

 The following endpoints are exposed: